ehsan-tashkhisi/labforward/README.md

 DOUBLE,...) and a unitType (eg:METER, DOLOR, ...).
 So first we define our category and then add attribute to a defined category Then we create Item in that Category.
 Following is data model for our app.
 Some constrains are not in place for future changes, for instance in the future maybe we need to maintain previous value for each itemAttributes, so it has its own primary key.
+On the other hand AttributeType is better not to be exposed to the end users, and I did not handle their response code in the best way.
+The instances of this entity is better to be created by administrator and Developers.
 In this data model all values of valueType are stored in varchar but validation is in place in our application, so all valueType will be saved in their valid format but indexing and searching this value will be difficult in the future we can define separate tables for each ValueType, but we should consider all constraints in that case.